 The case officer will notify you through the message centre on your Social Work England online account (or by email if you have not set up an account) if we need any more documents or information.
 For example, in some circumstances, we may need to see evidence of your social work qualification, such as a certificate or transcript.
 Once you have made an application our contact centre will not be able to give you any information about the assessment of your application, you should correspond directly with your case officer.

 When we request further information from you, you will have 14 (calendar) days to respond to the request.
 If you fail to respond to the request for further information within 14 days your application to restore will be closed and you will be asked to submit a new application.

 This links to expectations laid out in our Regulations: Any person who applies to be registered, and any registered social worker, must respond as soon as possible to any request from the regulator for information or evidence relevant to their registration or their continued registration.

 There may be several third parties that we will need to contact in order to make an assessment, for example previous employers or other regulators.
 As an applicant you are ultimately responsible to ensure that we receive the information we need in order to complete an assessment.
 We recommend that you contact third parties before submitting an application to explain our requirements and that they will need to reply within 14 calendar days or the application will be closed.

 If your previous registration ended because of a removal order, your application will be considered by our adjudicators and may require a hearing.

 Please allow at least 20 (working) days for your restoration application to be considered.
-The time is likely to increase if you choose to apply by paper form, if you make safe and effective practice declarations that need to be considered or if you have previously been removed from the register due to fitness to practise reasons.
+The time is likely to increase if you choose to apply by paper form, if you make safe and effective practice declarations that need to be considered, completed a period of practice overseas or if you have previously been removed from the register due to fitness to practise reasons.